roni5/drupal7-with-nginx/README.md

 ###General
   1. No proxy/loadbalance configuration - all files and the stanzas relating to same in the remaining configuration files were removed.
-  2. Comments removed - removed comments relating to versions of nginx below 1.4.
+  2. Comments removed - removed some comments relating to versions of nginx below 1.4.
-  3. Comments added - Added comments to each file, where necessary to reflect choices about the configuration and steps needed for implementation.
+  3. Comments added - Added comments to each file where necessary to reflect choices about the configuration and steps needed for implementation.

 ###Specific
   1. PHP5-FPM uses unix sockets only.
 Removed configuration file for use of tcp.
 Changed pool names.